pixiiidust/Notebook/Review of Subjective Science by Morphenius.md

 - **Subjectivity** primarily arises at the **efficient** level (agency, reflexivity), governed by its alignment to the **final cause**.
 - The efficient level is followed by the **formal** and **material** causes, each successively *subject* to its objective prior.
-- **Objectivity** tends to operate through **formal and material** causes, but each level presupposes its own sub-objectives, terminating only at the final cause--sub-objectives fulfilled by the ultimate objective.
+- **Objectivity** tends to operate through **formal** and **material** causes, but each level presupposes its own *sub-objectives*—sub-objectives that find their fulfillment only in the **final cause**, the ultimate objective.

 ---

-### Final Note
+### Final Takeaway

+*Subjective Science* delivers a valuable message in recognizing the limitations of science—it is lucid, sincere, and urgent.
-This essay is a valuable step—lucid, sincere, and urgent.
-But the way forward lies not in multiplying methods, nor in simply validating subjectivity, but—as the author aptly intuits—in recovering *wisdom*.
-However, he misses the mark on what **wisdom actually is** and how it should be applied:
+But the way forward lies not in its proposed solutions—such as multiplying methods or merely validating subjectivity.

+It is as the author aptly intuits, in recovering *wisdom*.
+However, he misses the mark on what **wisdom actually is**, and how it should be applied:

 > **Wisdom is the capacity to order causes rightly, so that discerned intelligibility is purposeful.**
 > When properly enacted, it enables “subjective science” to be situated and integrated within a hierarchical chain of causes.
 > The **final cause**, or *telos*, serves as the supervening pivot—constellating the successive integration of downstream causes according to its upstream priority.